MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 ## Setting the language mode

-The language mode in a PowerShell session can be set through the built in `$ExecutionContext` variable.
+The language mode in a PowerShell session can be set through the built-in `$ExecutionContext` variable.

 ```powershell